xaelsouth/buildroot/board/variscite/dart6ulevk/readme.txt

 - put a micro USB cable into the Debug USB Port and connect using a terminal emulator at 115200 bps, 8n1;
 - power on the board.
+- do "saveenv" once in U-Boot console if you want to have access to U-Boot environment in userspace.

 Enjoy!